(2.5 Minute Intro Video – Managing Supply Chains to Grow the Business)

 - Displays supply chain performance in real-time allowing players to see trends and develop intuitive as well as analytical understanding of supply chain operations.

-SCM Globe Version 2 adds more features and data displays based on feedback from users of Version 1.
+SCM Globe Version 2.7 adds more features and data displays based on feedback from users of earlier versions.
 SCM Globe is being adopted as a learning tool at universities and supply chain training programs around the world such as:

 - Brunel University, Uxbridge, UK

-- Dania Danish Academy of Business and Technology, Viborg, DK
+- Dania Danish Academy of Business and Technology, Viborg, Denmark

 - Florida Institute of Technology, Melbourne, FL